valory-xyz/price-oracle/docs/index.md

 ![OracleKit](images/oraclekit.svg){ align=left }
-The OracleKit is aimed at building services providing data streams onto the blockchain.
-For example, The Price Oracle is an [agent service](https://docs.autonolas.network/open-autonomy/get_started/what_is_an_agent_service/) that provides an estimation of the Bitcoin price (USD) based on observations coming from different data sources.
-In the live demo, the service is using observations from [Kraken](https://www.kraken.com/), [CoinGecko](https://www.coingecko.com/), [Coinbase](https://www.coinbase.com/), and [Binance](https://www.binance.com/).
+The OracleKit is aimed at building AI agents providing data streams onto the blockchain.
+For example, The Price Oracle is an [AI Agent](https://stack.olas.network/open-autonomy/get_started/what_is_an_agent_service/) that provides an estimation of the Bitcoin price (USD) based on observations coming from different data sources.
+In the live demo, the AI agent is using observations from [Kraken](https://www.kraken.com/), [CoinGecko](https://www.coingecko.com/), [Coinbase](https://www.coinbase.com/), and [Binance](https://www.binance.com/).

-Each agent collects an observation from one of the data sources above and shares it with the rest of the agents through the consensus gadget.
+Each agent instance collects an observation from one of the data sources above and shares it with the rest of the agent instances through the consensus gadget.

-Once all the observations are collected, each agent computes locally a deterministic function that aggregates the observations shared by all the agents, and obtains an estimate of the current Bitcoin price.
+Once all the observations are collected, each agent instance computes locally a deterministic function that aggregates the observations shared by all the agent instances, and obtains an estimate of the current Bitcoin price.
 The live demo is currently using the average of the observed values, but other functions, such as the median, can also be considered.
-The estimates made by all the agents are shared, and a consensus is reached when one of them obtains at least $\lceil(2N + 1) / 3\rceil$ votes, where $N$ is the number of agents in the service.
+The estimates made by all the agent instances are shared, and a consensus is reached when one of them obtains at least $\lceil(2N + 1) / 3\rceil$ votes, where $N$ is the number of instances in the AI agent.

 Once the consensus on an estimate has been reached, it is settled in the Polygon chain.
-Note that the service is secured through a multisig contract.
-This means that, in order to settle the Bitcoin estimate in Polygon, the agents execute a multi-signature transaction that requires at least $\lceil(2N + 1) / 3\rceil$ agents signatures to be accepted.
+Note that the AI agent is secured through a multisig contract.
+This means that, in order to settle the Bitcoin estimate in Polygon, the agent instance execute a multi-signature transaction that requires at least $\lceil(2N + 1) / 3\rceil$ instances signatures to be accepted.

-Finally, a random agent (keeper) is voted among the agents in the service to submit the transaction, and the service starts its cycle again.
+Finally, a random agent instance (keeper) is voted among the instances in the AI agent to submit the transaction, and the AI agent starts its cycle again.

 ## Demo

-In order to run a local demo of the Price Oracle service with a Hardhat node:
+In order to run a local demo of the Price Oracle AI agent with a Hardhat node:

-1. [Set up your system](https://docs.autonolas.network/open-autonomy/guides/set_up/) to work with the Open Autonomy framework.
+1. [Set up your system](https://stack.olas.network/open-autonomy/guides/set_up/) to work with the Open Autonomy framework.
 We recommend that you use these commands:

     ```bash
     mkdir your_workspace && cd your_workspace